The following is an overview of the Triton Knoll Community Fund and how it works.

-The One Off Construction Fund
+The One Off Construction Fund – now closed for applications

-Make an application
+Making an application

 Sue Fortune, Lincolnshire Community Foundation.
 Contact Sue using the following contact details:

-Email: firstname.lastname@example.org / Telephone: 01529 305825
+Email: firstname.lastname@example.org / Telephone: 01529 305825.

-The first consultation was undertaken in early 2015 and provided valuable feedback from which we were able to established draft proposals.
+The first consultation was undertaken in early 2015 and provided valuable feedback from which we were able to establish draft proposals.
 We consulted further on these draft fund proposals in late 2017.
 There was a good response from the community to both consultations.
 All responses were collated and reviewed, and reports explaining the outcomes of each consultation were produced.